Sciences ¡ö Humanities

 as well as helping them understand specific aspects of traditional

-A martial arts master will help students to learn and practice some traditional Chinese martial arts skills.
+A martial arts or taiji master will help students to learn and practice some traditional Chinese martial arts or taiji skills.

 This course introduces students to the basic skills of calligraphy, as well as its philosophy.